-Many times we have had authors approach us with contracts in hand and seeking representation (happened just last week).
-Of course this will get an agent’s attention immediately.
-But there are caveats:
+Many times we have had authors approach us with contracts in hand and seeking representation.
+Usually a ready-made deal will get an agent’s attention, but there are questions we will ask:

-There are also packagers, subsidy publishers, and vanity presses that can easily confuse a new writer into thinking that their contract offer is similar to getting a contract offer from Random House.
-This is not a criticism of those companies but merely to present their contract offers as a contrast to what is offered by Traditional Publishing.
+There are also packagers, subsidy publishers, and vanity presses that can easily confuse a new writer into thinking that their contract offer is similar to getting a contract offer from Penguin Random House.
+This is not a criticism of those companies but merely to present their contract offers as a contrast to what is offered by traditional publishing.
 Do your due diligence and practice discernment.

-b) Is this a real contract offer or an editor who said they were interested?
+(b) Is this a real contract offer or an editor who said they were interested?
 This is a big difference.
-I once had a writer literally beg for representation because an editor had said they were interested at a conference (and when I wrote “literally beg” I mean with all the fullness of what that phrase suggests).
-Found out later the editor had been stopped in a hallway and after hearing the author’s pitch said to the writer, “Sure I’ll give it a look if you have an agent send it to me.”
-[FYI: That is not a contract offer.]
+I once had a writer literally beg for representation because an editor had said they were interested at a conference (and when I wrote “literally beg” I meant with all the fullness of what that phrase suggests–on their knees pulling at my arm).
+Found out later the editor had been stopped in a hallway and after hearing the author’s pitch said to the writer, “Sure, I’ll give it a look if your agent sends it to me.”
+(FYI: That is not a contract offer.)

-c) What is your content?
-To maintain our integrity we would still need to see your book.
+(c) What is your content?
+To maintain our integrity, we would still need to see your book.
 We never will represent someone’s work without seeing it first.
 Our company becomes associated with that material.
-But if your contract offer is from a major house, trust that we will not sit on the content for long.
+If your contract offer is from a major house, trust that we will not sit on the content for long.
 There is no need to ask the editor to get involved at this stage.
 It would put them in an awkward position, especially if they would prefer working with a different agent!
 Also do not ask the editor which agent they prefer.
-Again you would be putting them in an awkward position.
-Better to ask, “I’m thinking of working with Steve Laube as my agent, are there any red flags that you feel comfortable sharing with me?”
-[I anticipate a few jokes in the comments with that set up line.]
+I repeat, you would be putting them in an awkward position.
+Better to ask, “I’m thinking of working with Steve Laube as my agent.
+Are there any red flags that you feel comfortable sharing with me?”
+(I anticipate a few jokes in the comments with that set-up line.)

-I have a client right now who I met at a conference.
-The writer pitched their idea I thought the idea intriguing but challenged the writer to “blow me away” with their sample material and send it to me.
+I have a client right now whom I met at a conference.
+The writer pitched their idea and I thought the idea intriguing, but I challenged the writer to “blow me away” with their sample material and send it to me.
 At the same conference the writer connected with an editor at a major publisher.
 That editor became quite enthused and worked directly with the author for a few months refining the project.
 I did not know this was happening and was simply waiting for the proposal to arrive at our office.
 Good news is that the editor and publisher offered a contract.
 The author immediately contacted me with the deal in hand.
-I asked a few questions including:
+I asked a few questions, including: